TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_current_sense.md

 The PRU_ICSSG_CFG registers from offset 0x44 to 0xD8 are allocated for %SDFM configuration.
 To review and verify the %SDFM settings:

 1. Halt the R5 core
 2. Open the memory browser window
 3. Enter the base address of the PRU_ICSSG_CFG registers and view the configured values

-> **Note:** Ensure you are entering the correct address for %sdfm registers.
-Each ICSS instance has different address for the CFG registers.
+> **Note:** Ensure you are entering the correct address for %SDFM registers.
+Each ICSS instance has a different address for the CFG registers.

-For detailed registers description, refer to section 6.4.14.5 PRU_ICSSG_CFG Registers in the Am243x Technical Reference Manual (TRM).
+For detailed register descriptions, refer to section 6.4.14.5 PRU_ICSSG_CFG Registers in the AM243x Technical Reference Manual (TRM).

 Key registers and their configurations: